 Treatment for Astigmatism

-There are a few ways to correct your vision if you have astigmatism, both permanent and temporary:
+There are a few ways to treat astigmatism and correct blurry vision, both permanent and temporary:

 • LASIK eye surgery reshapes the cornea to its correct roundness.

-• Glasses or contacts are less permanent ways to correct astigmatism.
+• Glasses or contact lenses are less permanent ways to correct astigmatism.